mk-5/fjira/README.md

-# Fjira - the command line tool for Jira
+# Fjira - the fuzziest Jira command line tool in the world.

 ![Fira](fjira.png)